United States forms

 - Failing to provide required evidence of family relationship.

-- Not including Form I-130A when filing for a spouse.
+- Not submitting Form I-130A when filing for a spouse.

-- Submitting original documents when not required can lead to their unnecessary destruction.
+- Submitting original documents when not required, which may be destroyed.

 - Submitting the wrong edition of the form.

-Form I-140, Immigrant Petition for Alien Worker, allows U.S. employers to request permanent residency for an alien worker in the United States.
+Form I-140 is used by U.S. employers to petition for an immigrant visa for an alien worker to become a permanent resident in the United States.

 - EB-1: EB-1 Employment-Based First Preference